azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 ## Pet Projects

-One of the best ways to boost your learning during a coding bootcamp is to work on your side/pet project.
+One of the best ways to boost your learning is to work on your side/pet project.
 This project is not meant to be associated with the coding bootcamp graduation requirements.
 The main purpose of your personal project is to integrate all the skills you have learned during the coding bootcamp into your own application.

 This means your side project should be something that you are passionate about.
 Your passion will drive the progress of the project.
 One of my students from an earlier cohort had passion for astronomy.
 He used the concepts discussed in class to implement a custom iOS application to keep track of Earth’s distance from various sources.
 During the class, when we learned about how to consume a JSON API, he immediately went to NASA’s website and found a relevant API for his needs.
 Using the concepts that he learned in class, he was able to integrate the API into his own iOS app.